nitin2953/kalc.tools/src/site/legal/privacy.md

 ---
 title: Privacy Policy
 eleventyComputed:
-  meta_description: "{{ site.title | safe }} is committed to protecting your privacy.
+  seoDesc: "{{ site.title | safe }} is committed to protecting your privacy.
 This Privacy Policy describes how we collect, use and share information about you when you use our website."
 ---

 **Updated on: 4 March, 2022**